• ABOUT US

 It adds that income earned by emigrants abroad is often essential for both them and their families.

 The NGO also refers to Constitutional Court practice, which allows restrictions on voting rights for citizens abroad only when the state lacks the capacity to open polling stations in every city.
-GYLA notes that polling stations have historically been opened at Georgian embassies and consulates, where the state has both financial and administrative capacity to organise elections.
+GYLA notes that polling stations have historically been opened at Georgian embassies and consulates, where the state has both financial and administrative capacity to organize elections.

 “These buildings are under Georgian jurisdiction, meaning the election administration can ensure free voting without interference from host countries,” the association says.